embulk/embulk-output-jdbc/embulk-output-postgresql/README.md

   * Transactional: Yes.
   * Resumable: No.
 * **replace**:
   * Behavior: This mode writes rows to an intermediate table first.
-If all those tasks run correctly, drops the target table and alters the name of the intermediate table into the target table name.
+If all those tasks run correctly, swaps the intermediate table with target table by altering the names, and drops the intermediate table.
   * Transactional: Yes.
   * Resumable: No.
 * **merge**: